MeerKar/Project-3-Air-Quality-CA/README.md

 ### Introduction

-In this Project we have taken  data  shows  air pollution which  is a leading cause of death across the globe, and contributes to stroke, heart disease, lung cancer, and other respiratory illness.
-The goal of this project is to explore the air quality of the California state area.
+In this Project we use publically available data to evaluate air pollution, which is a leading cause of death across the globe, contributing to stroke, heart disease, lung cancer, and other respiratory illness.
+The goal of this project is to document and visualize the air quality of the California state area as a tool for promoting public health.

 The datasets used in this project cover the daily data between year 2000 – 2021 for California state area.
 Air quality data are collected at outdoor monitors across the United States and can be download from EPA(https://www.epa.gov/air-trends/air-quality-cities-and-counties)

 <img width="618" alt="image" src="https://user-images.githubusercontent.com/116701851/230517802-3e1f1db3-bd76-4c33-8087-cf52158a77da.png">

-### Project Overview:
+## Project Overview:

-Who is the target audience?
+### Who is the target audience?

 General Public

-Why is it relevant to them?
+### Why is it relevant to them?

 Health Awareness & Protection
 Community Engagement & AdvocacyPlanning & Decision Making

+### Dataset

 Our core dataset came from the Environmental Protection Association (EPA)'s AQS (Air Quality System) database.